Mary of Egypt: Life

 Approximately one year before her death, she recounted her life to Zosimas of Palestine, who encountered her in the desert.
 When he unexpectedly met her in the desert, she was completely naked and almost unrecognizable as human.
 She asked Zosimas to toss her his mantle to cover herself with, and then she narrated her life's story to him.
 She asked him to meet her at the banks of the Jordan on Holy Thursday of the following year, and to bring her Holy Communion.
 When he fulfilled her wish, she crossed the river to get to him by walking on the water, and received Holy Communion, telling him to meet her again in the desert the following Lent.

-The next year, Zosimas went to the same spot where he first met her, some twenty days' journey from his monastery.
+Tradition says that Zosimas went to the same spot where he first met her, some twenty days' journey from his monastery.
 There, he found her lying dead; an inscription written in the sand next to her head stated that she had died the very night he had given her Communion, her incorrupt body miraculously transported to that spot.
 He buried her body with the assistance of a passing lion.
-On returning to his monastery, he related her life story to the other brethren, and it was preserved among them as oral tradition until it was written down by Sophronius.
+On returning to his monastery, he related her life story to the other brethren, and it was preserved among them as oral tradition.

-Date of death

-There is disagreement among various sources regarding the dates of Mary's life.
-Some scholars doubt her existence, on the grounds of the similarity of her Vita to the stories of other "desert mothers": "[I]t is impossible to provide a chronology for the life of Mary, or even to establish her historicity."
-The dates given above correspond to those in the Catholic Encyclopedia.
-The Bollandists place her death in 421, or 530 (see Prolog from Ohrid, 1 April).
-The only clue given in her Vita is the fact that the day of her repose was 1 April, which is stated to be Holy Thursday, meaning that Easter fell on 4 April that year.

 Veneration

+Hagiography

+Athonite fresco Icon of 7th century Patriarch Sophronius of Jerusalem, the historical figure credited as writing the hagiography of Mary of Egypt.

+The written hagiography "The Life of Our Venerable Mother Mary of Egypt" is stated by several sources to have been written by Sophronius in the 7th century.
+Later scholarship suggested that the hagiography may have been written earlier "from some other hand."

+Documentary evidence shows that in the 8th century the hagiography was read into the record at the Fourth Session of the historical Second Council of Nicaea, preserving it.
+The Council, debating whether to revive the practice of icon veneration amid Byzantine iconoclasm, heard Mary of Egypt's conversion as an argument for the virtues of icons.

+In Western Christianity

+Distinct from Eastern and Coptic Christians, Western Christianity from late antiquity to the Late Middle Ages not only translated Sophronius from the Greek to Latin and vernacular languages, but also created derivative and reinterpreted works in both prose and poetry.
+This process starts with translation of the text of Sophronius to Latin, credited to 9th century monk Paul the Deacon.

+Further evidence of the 9th century arrival of Mary of Egypt's cultus in the West can be found in the inclusion of her name in the marble calendar of Naples (which combined Byzantine and Latin liturgical calendars) as well as the rededication of the Temple of Portunus to Mary of Egypt, each approximately dated to the 870s.